 What is the debt service coverage ratio?

-Debt service is the sum of money needed to cover both the interest and principal on a mortgage or other debt for a predetermined period of time.
+The sum of money needed to cover both the interest and principal on a mortgage or other debt for a predetermined period of time represents debt service.
 The phrase can apply to personal indebtedness like a mortgage or school loan in addition to corporate or government debt like company loans and debt-based instruments like bonds.

 The percentage of operational revenue accessible for debt servicing for interest, principal, and rental income to overall debt service is known as the debt service coverage ratio, or DSCR.
 It is a well-liked indicator for figuring out if a person or business will be able to make enough money to pay off its debt obligations.